EnsignPayton/1brc/README.md

 All I can say is wow.
 The difference between debug and release Rust is massive.
 Rust is outperforming C# at its best, but just barely.

-## Route 2 - Optimize Temperature Parsing
+## Round 2 - Optimize Temperature Parsing

 Treat the temperatures as 16 bit signed integers and parse them by hand.
 Switch from rolling average to accumulating the total temperature in a 64 bit integer and averaging at the end.